aswin-pro/Greenden-Tailwind/README.md

 Greenden-Tailwind

-Welcome to Greenden, an interior designing flower shop website created using HTML and TailwindCSS.
+Welcome to Greenden, an interior designing flower shop website created using HTML , TailwindCSS and JavaScript.
 This project showcases a sleek and responsive design to provide an engaging user experience for potential customers.

 Project Overview